wbamberg/idl-reference/docs/nsITableEditor.md

   ignoring the order that the user selected them (order in the selection ranges)
 Assumes cell-selection model where each cell
 is in a separate range (selection parent node is table row)
-@param aCell       Selected cell or null if ranges don't contain
-                   cell selections
-@param aRowIndex   Optional: if not null, return row index of 1st cell
-@param aColIndex   Optional: if not null, return column index of 1st cell

 Returns the DOM cell element
   (in C++: returns NS_EDITOR_ELEMENT_NOT_FOUND if an element is not found